NorthernNaturalists Home , Invertebrate Tracking , Workshops , Art , About Us

 p.
 41 Click here for a much larger, uncropped image of this beautiful Philoponella oweni female.

 p.
 50 Detail of the same alderfly eggs, with the micropylar knobs clearly visible.
+Click here to see the hatchlings (both alderfly and Trichogramma) from a similar egg mass.

 p.
 51 Detail of the same Podisus eggs.